Red Christmas: Reception

 On Rotten Tomatoes, the film holds an approval rating of 47% based on 19 reviews, with a weighted average rating of 5.41/10.

-On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 52 out of 100, based on 5 critics, indicating "mixed or average reviews".
+On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 52 out of 100, based on five critics, indicating "mixed or average reviews".

 Eddie Cockrell from Variety called it, "An energetic, candy-colored romp through genre tropes that manages to take its subject matter seriously while poking fun at itself at the same time."
 Noel Murray from Los Angeles Times wrote in his review on the film, "Red Christmas doesn't have any specific political point of view; it's fraught with contradictions, and should make anyone squeamish.
 Mostly, it's a tightly constructed, unapologetically nasty little thriller, given depth and weight by Wallace's interpretation of a sweet woman suffering for her past."
 John DeFore called the film "Gory and offensive, but lacking in the scare department.".
 DeFore criticized the film's pacing, and lack of humor.

-Craig Anderson also made a 100-minute making of documentary, Horror Movie: A Low Budget Nightmare.
+Craig Anderson also made a 100-minute making of documentary, Horror Movie: A Low Budget Nightmare, in which he details the financial struggles of making an indepedant film.